dilyn-corner/KISS-kde/README.md

 ## KISS-kde with respect to KISS

-### gettext
+### Documentation

-I have opted not to include internationalization.
-This was done in two parts:
+I have opted not to include internationalization or docs.
+This was done in three parts:

 1) Hobble `ki18n` by removing the `gettext` dependency

 2) Delete all translation files located in `po` from packages which 'require' them.

+3) Remove the `kdoctools` dependency from packages which 'require' it.

-If you would like to have languages besides english available, it should be quite easy.
-First, package `gettext`.
-Second, remove the patch in the `ki18n` package.
-Finally, simply remove `rm -rf po` from each build script in which it appears.
-This is probably trivial (cough `sed` cough).
+If you would like to have languages besides english available:
+    * Package `gettext`
+    * Remove the patch for `ki18n`
+    * Remove `rm -rf po` from each build script that has it

 Additionally, there are packages which I had to go further to remove `gettext` and `intltool` from.
 It shouldn't be too hard to find them on your own (the patches are sanely named, `remove-gettext.patch` and `remove-intltool.patch`).
 Fix up the build files as required!

+if you would like to have documentation:

+    * Package `docbook-xml`, `docbook-xsl`, and `kdoctools`
+    * Remove the `seds` removing DocTools (and the `seds` that acommpany them.

+Specifically, revert:

+    * c1b33ca4d668cb76edad6df6cb2e1617a1b33c07
+    * b0d7c17e2a1e38d3f532c9d7c901a0fc45f44391
+    * c1b33ca4d668cb76edad6df6cb2e1617a1b33c07

 ### dbus